KhronosGroup/glTF/DracoBitstream.md

 - Flag whether values are compressed: `uint8`
 - If compression flag is set:
 	- Scheme: `uint8`
-		- `0` Tagged: Each symbol is preceeded by a fix-length (5-bit?) bit-length variable defining the bit length of the actual value following the tag.
+		- `0` Tagged: Each symbol is preceded by a fix-length (5-bit?) bit-length variable defining the bit length of the actual value following the tag.
 		TODO: byte aligned?
 		- `1` Raw: Each symbol value has the same fixed bit-length.
 Accepted bit length are `[1, 18]`.